ContinualAI/continual-learning-baselines/README.md

 The table below describes all the experiments currently implemented.

 The `Command` column refers to the console command needed to reproduce experiments from that strategy and benchmark.
-Please, remember to prepend `strategies.` to the command when executing it from the project root directory.
+Please, remember to prepend `python -m unittest strategies.` to the command when executing it from the project root directory.